 The general liability portion of a BOP protects consultants against advertising injuries, including:

 For example, if an education consultant makes a negative comment about a competing consultant at a networking event and is sued for slander, general liability insurance could help pay for attorney's fees and other associated costs.
 Even if the consultant is not found liable, a BOP could help cover the cost of a court defense.

 When damage, theft, or loss occurs at your consulting business, the commercial property insurance portion of a business owner’s policy can help cover it.
 A BOP helps pay for business property lost or damaged by:

 A business owner’s policy covers many common risks in the consulting industry, but it does not offer complete protection.
 No matter your field of expertise – whether you specialize in HR consulting or market research – accidents happen.
 Other policies to consider include:

-Professional liability insurance: This policy is vital for consultants who provide expert advice to their clients.
-Also called errors and omissions insurance, it can cover legal costs related to business mistakes or decisions that resulted in revenue loss and legal action by your client.
+Professional liability insurance: This policy is also called errors and omissions insurance (E&O).
+It covers costs related to business mistakes or decisions that resulted in revenue loss and legal action by your client.

-Workers’ compensation insurance: Required in almost every state for consulting businesses that have employees, workers’ comp can cover medical fees and lost wages for work-related injuries and illnesses.
+Workers’ compensation insurance: This policy is required in almost every state for consulting firms that have employees.
+Workers’ comp covers medical costs for work-related injuries and illnesses.